edgerson/testtringa/index.md

 - template: hero-banner-w-image
   block: hero-2
   slug: features
-  headline: Continuous delivery for your whole team.
+  headline: Continuous delivery for your whole team
   content: The tool that allows you to build beautiful sites<br>all inside Forestry's
     content manager.
   cta: